 - If returning for recertification, indicate this to the service center

 Pack each unit in the original box using the original foam inserts to minimize the potential for damage during shipping.
 Be sure to include the Operations Manual containing the Factory Service Log found in section 14.6.
 Replacement box and foam inserts can be purchased from your service center.

 The average timeframe for a unit to be serviced or recertified can vary between service centers and the volume of units being serviced at the time.
-Typically, units can be prepared for return shipping 5-8 business days after the units have been received.
+In consideration of ongoing supply chain delays, most units can be prepared for return shipping 10-12 business days after the units have been received.
 Contact your nearest service center to review options for expediting these services.